Scilence2022/QuickMonitorSwitcher/README.md

 ## License

-This project is available under the MIT License.
+This project is available under the GNU General Public License v3.0.
 See LICENSE file for details.